MingSun-Tse/Efficient-NeRF/README.md

 ## Reproducing Our Results
 Below we only show the example of scene `lego`.
-You may test on other scenes simply by changing all the `lego` word segments to other scene names.
+You may test on other scenes simply by changing all the `lego` word segment to other scene names.
 Scripts have been doubled-checked.
 You should be able to **run them simply by copy-paste**.

 ### 0. Download the code
 ```